mifu67/chess-ai/README.md

 # Betta: a new chess AI
 Welcome to Betta!
 This is a chess agent built to test the performance of different evaluation functions.
 Here's how to get started:

-To run: you'll need to have Python and the python-chess module installed (run pip install chess to install python-chess).
+To run: you'll need to have Python and the python-chess module installed (run "pip install chess" to install python-chess).
 Clone this repository (in your terminal, type "git clone https://github.com/mifu67/chess-ai.git") and navigate to the folder in your terminal (if it's on your desktop, for instance, type "cd desktop/chess-ai").
 Then, type "python (or python3) play-chess.py."

 Pick your color and pick your evaluation function by following the prompts in the terminal.
 Here's what they do:
 1. simple: sums up the pieces for each side according to their weighted values and returns computer sum - player sum